Overview: What are we talking about?

 - Navigate to Left-hand Navigation: Reservations » Deposits » Cancelled Reservations Pending Resolution.

-- Choose Forfeit Deposit and confirm your action by clicking OK.
+- Select Forfeit Deposit and confirm the action by clicking OK.

-Once the forfeit is complete, the charge can be left as-is, or it can be partially refunded!
+Once the forfeit is complete, the charge can be left as-is, or it can be refunded!

 FAQ: Check it out.